haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	3. Type "< 5" to the right of the field in the text field
 	4. Click *Select features*

-	Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in .
+	Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in **yellow in on the map** and **blue on the attribute table**.
 	Alternative expressions include:
 -  "Area_km2" = 5, select the features the area of which is exactly 5 square meters
 - "Area_km2" > 2 AND "Area_km2" < 5, select the features the area of which is between 2 and 5 square kilometers

+	5.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl